NikolozWDev/DevHive/README.md

 # TheDevHive 🐝 by Nikoloz Gigiashvili

 Live Website 👉 [thedevhive.onrender.com](https://thedevhive.onrender.com)
-⚡ Note: The site is hosted on Render’s free tier, so the first load may feel slow.
+⚡ Note: This site is hosted on Render’s free tier, so the first load may feel slow.
+Registration/Login is disabled for public users as this project is for practicing full-stack development only.
-   On production hosting it runs much faster.

 ## Overview